Course Material Requisitions (CMR) Guide for Professors

 At this stage, desk copies may be requested by faculty who submit their Course Material Requisition information by the designated due dates.
 In the “Add Note” area, please specify the titles and number of copies of desk copies you are requesting.
 (Figure 9b).

 If you wish to request a desk copy for a title that will be used for your course, please be aware of the following guidelines:

 - Desk copies are complimentary copies publishers release to faculty members who have adopted a textbooks for their course and placed orders at the University Bookstore.

 - Please be aware that desk copies cannot be obtained from the University Bookstore.
-This service is provided to you by the Provost's Liaison's Office.
+This service is provided to you by the FSA Bookstore Liaison Faculty Student Advocate's Office.